Hamza-Q/vscode-go-1831/README.md

 # PKG before the unknown testify flag is correct and results in ldflags parsed
 # correctly, irrespective of the ordering.
-go test $RUN $PKG $LDFLAGS $TESTIFY
-+ go test -run '^TestSuite$' github.com/Hamza-Q/vscode-go-1831 -ldflags -X=github.com/Hamza-Q/vscode-go-1831.version=12345 -testify.m '^TestLDFLAGS$'
-ok      github.com/Hamza-Q/vscode-go-1831       0.003s
-go test $RUN $PKG $TESTIFY $LDFLAGS
-+ go test -run '^TestSuite$' github.com/Hamza-Q/vscode-go-1831 -testify.m '^TestLDFLAGS$' -ldflags -X=github.com/Hamza-Q/vscode-go-1831.version=12345
-ok      github.com/Hamza-Q/vscode-go-1831       0.003s

-go test $PKG $RUN $LDFLAGS $TESTIFY
-+ go test github.com/Hamza-Q/vscode-go-1831 -run '^TestSuite$' -ldflags -X=github.com/Hamza-Q/vscode-go-1831.version=12345 -testify.m '^TestLDFLAGS$'
-ok      github.com/Hamza-Q/vscode-go-1831       0.004s
-go test $PKG $RUN $TESTIFY $LDFLAGS
-+ go test github.com/Hamza-Q/vscode-go-1831 -run '^TestSuite$' -testify.m '^TestLDFLAGS$' -ldflags -X=github.com/Hamza-Q/vscode-go-1831.version=12345
-ok      github.com/Hamza-Q/vscode-go-1831       0.004s

-go test $PKG $LDFLAGS $RUN $TESTIFY
-+ go test github.com/Hamza-Q/vscode-go-1831 -ldflags -X=github.com/Hamza-Q/vscode-go-1831.version=12345 -run '^TestSuite$' -testify.m '^TestLDFLAGS$'
-ok      github.com/Hamza-Q/vscode-go-1831       0.004s
-go test $PKG $LDFLAGS $TESTIFY $RUN
-+ go test github.com/Hamza-Q/vscode-go-1831 -ldflags -X=github.com/Hamza-Q/vscode-go-1831.version=12345 -testify.m '^TestLDFLAGS$' -run '^TestSuite$'
-ok      github.com/Hamza-Q/vscode-go-1831       0.004s

-go test $PKG $TESTIFY $RUN $LDFLAGS
-+ go test github.com/Hamza-Q/vscode-go-1831 -testify.m '^TestLDFLAGS$' -run '^TestSuite$' -ldflags -X=github.com/Hamza-Q/vscode-go-1831.version=12345
-ok      github.com/Hamza-Q/vscode-go-1831       0.004s
-go test $PKG $TESTIFY $LDFLAGS $RUN
-+ go test github.com/Hamza-Q/vscode-go-1831 -testify.m '^TestLDFLAGS$' -ldflags -X=github.com/Hamza-Q/vscode-go-1831.version=12345 -run '^TestSuite$'
-ok      github.com/Hamza-Q/vscode-go-1831       0.005s
+# (All commands run with "packages" specified before the testify flag succeed,
+# output omitted from README for brevity)

-# PKG after an unknown flag is incorrect - go test will assume it's an argument
+# The package list after an unknown flag is incorrect - go test will assume it's an argument
-# for the test executable, and treat all remaining arguments as belonging to
-# the test executable.
+# for the test executable, and pass all remaining arguments to the test executable.
 # The test will run assuming "." as the test package.
-go test -v -run '^TestSuite$' $TESTIFY $PKG $LDFLAGS
 + go test -v -run '^TestSuite$' -testify.m '^TestLDFLAGS$' github.com/Hamza-Q/vscode-go-1831 -ldflags -X=github.com/Hamza-Q/vscode-go-1831.version=12345
 === RUN   TestSuite
     main_test.go:19: os.Args: